Development and backlog workflow

 The Sprint Board¶

-The Sprint Board is a place to keep track of the Deliverables our team intends to work on for the week.
+The Sprint Board is a place to keep track of the Deliverables and tasks our team intends to work on for the week.
 It is a GitHub Projects board that is created for each week, and closed at the end of each week.
-The team’s goal is to complete all deliverables on the Sprint Board by the end of the Sprint.
+The team’s goal is to complete all items on the Sprint Board by the end of the Sprint.
 This is a team commitment - while one person may be assigned to a deliverable, we all commit to working together to get the work done.

 The Sprint Board should…